Moon Kyeong-ha

 Moon Kyeong-Ha (born May 29, 1980) is a South Korean handball player who competed in the 2000 Summer Olympics, the 2004 Summer Olympics, and the 2012 Summer Olympics.

+National team

 In 2000, she was part of the South Korean team which finished fourth in the Olympic tournament.
-She played one match as goalkeeper.
+She played one match as goalkeeper, as Oh Yong-ran was the 1st choice keeper.

+At the 2003 World Women's Handball Championship, she won a bronze medal.

-Four years later she won the silver medal with the South Korean team.
+In 2004 years later she won the silver medal at the 2004 Olympics with the South Korean team.
 She played four matches, including the final, as goalkeeper.
+Korea lost to Denmark in the final on a penalty shoot out.
+Moon was not in goal for the shoot-out, as South Korea chose Oh Yong-ran instead.